LongxingTan/Machine-learning-interview/03_system/03_ml/poi_recommendation.md

 ## 3. data collection
+- user
+  - User location: For localized recommendations we need to consider only businesses near the city or neighborhood where the user is located

 ## 4. feature
+- sparse
+- dense

 ## 5. model
+**retrieval**
+- 取决于filter

+**ranking**

+**rerank**

 ## 6. evaluation
 - offline
+  - NDCG
+  - MAP
 - online: A/B testing holdout canary